-- In contrast to lower levels of education, spending on tertiary education varies widely across OECD countries.
-Expenditure per student at tertiary level in Hungary is higher than at other levels of education, as is the case in almost all other OECD countries.
-The average expenditure per student in Hungary is USD 12 107 per year, which is about USD 3 800 higher than that of the primary level and USD 4 300 higher than that of the secondary level.
-It is among the lowest across OECD countries.
-The average expenditure at tertiary level (USD 17 559) is driven up by high values in a few countries.
-At 23%, the share of research and development (R&D) expenditure makes up a smaller fraction of expenditure on tertiary education in Hungary than on average across OECD countries (29%). - Public funding dominates non-tertiary education (primary, secondary and post-secondary non-tertiary) in all OECD countries, even after transfers to the private sector.
-On average across the OECD, private funding accounts for 10% of expenditure at primary, secondary and post-secondary non-tertiary levels, while this share was 17% in Hungary in 2019.
-In contrast, private expenditure at tertiary level was higher in all OECD countries.
-In Hungary, the share of private expenditure at tertiary level reached 28%, which was slightly below the OECD average of 31%.
+Teachers, the learning environment and the organisation of schools

 - The salaries of teachers and school heads are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure item in formal education.
 In most OECD countries, the statutory salaries of teachers (and school heads) in public educational institutions increase with the level of education they teach, and also with experience.
 Actual salaries also increase with the level of education.
 On average across OECD countries, actual salaries range from USD 41 941 at the pre-primary level to USD 53 682 at the upper secondary level.
-In Hungary, actual salaries average USD 25 445 at pre-primary level and USD 29 158 at upper secondary level. - Between 2015 and 2021, on average across OECD countries, the statutory salaries of teachers at lower secondary level (general programmes) with 15 years of experience and the most prevalent qualifications increased by 6% in real terms.
-In Hungary, salaries increased less than the OECD average, by 1%. - Teachers' average actual salaries remain lower than earnings of tertiary-educated workers in almost all OECD countries, and at almost all levels of education.
-This is also the case in Hungary.
-Lower secondary (general programme) teachers in Hungary earn 40.4% less than other tertiary-educated workers.
-School head actual salaries in Hungary are lower than the earnings of other tertiary educated workers.
+In the Czech Republic, actual salaries average USD 28 082 at pre-primary level and USD 36 282 at upper secondary level. - Between 2015 and 2021, on average across OECD countries, the statutory salaries of teachers at lower secondary level (general programmes) with 15 years of experience and the most prevalent qualifications increased by 6% in real terms.
+In the Czech Republic, salaries increased more than the OECD average, by 37%.

+- Teachers' average actual salaries remain lower than earnings of tertiary-educated workers in almost all OECD countries, and at almost all levels of education.
+This is also the case in the Czech Republic.
+Lower secondary (general programme) teachers in the Czech Republic earn less than other tertiary-educated workers.
+School head actual salaries in the Czech Republic are only slightly higher than the earnings of other tertiary educated workers.
 This is different from most OECD countries, where school heads tend to earn well above the average earnings of tertiary educated workers. - The average number of teaching hours per year required from a typical teacher in public educational institutions in OECD countries tends to decrease as the level of education increases.
-This is also the case in Hungary. - Based on official regulations or agreements, annual teaching hours in Hungary are 1 318 hours per year at pre-primary level, 644 hours at primary level, 644 hours at lower secondary level (general programmes) and 641 hours at upper secondary level (general programmes) (Figure 4). - During their working hours, teachers also perform various non-teaching tasks such as lesson planning and preparation, marking students' work and communicating or co-operating with parents or guardians.
-At the upper secondary level, 61% of teachers' working time is formally dedicated to non-teaching activities in Hungary, compared to an average of 56% across OECD countries. - The duration of initial teacher education for primary and lower secondary teachers ranges from 2.5 years to 6.5 years across OECD countries.
-In Hungary, initial teacher education typically lasts 5 years for prospective lower secondary teachers (general programmes).
-It is shorter for prospective primary teachers, at 4 years.
-As is the case in almost all OECD countries, a tertiary degree is awarded to prospective teachers of all levels of education upon completion of their initial teacher training. - Continuing professional development is compulsory for all teachers of general programmes in most countries with data, and Hungary is no exception.
-Professional development activities are compulsory for all teachers.
+This is also the case in the Czech Republic. - Based on official regulations or agreements, annual teaching hours in the Czech Republic are 1 308 hours per year at pre-primary level, 630 hours at primary level, 630 hours at lower secondary level (general programmes) and 573 hours at upper secondary level (general programmes) (Figure 4).